sharafath-mohammed/-Marketing-Campaign-Effectiveness-ROI-Prediction/README.md

 * Identified the campaigns with the highest ROI.
 * Compared marketing categories based on revenue and ROI.
 * Analyzed the relationship between marketing spend and revenue.
+* Observed a strong positive correlation (**0.7596**) between marketing spend and revenue.
-* Built a predictive model for estimating future campaign revenue.
+* Built a Linear Regression model to predict future campaign revenue.
-* Created an interactive dashboard to support business decision-making.
+* Created an interactive Power BI dashboard for business decision-making.

 ---